tomokuni/NullableUnitGenerator/README.md

 ## UnitOfAttribute
 When referring to the UnitGenerator, it generates a internal `UnitOfAttribute`.

-UnitGenerator‚ğQÆ‚·‚é‚ÆA“à•”‚Ì`UnitOfAttribute`‚ğ¶¬‚µ‚Ü‚·B
+UnitGeneratorã‚’å‚ç…§ã™ã‚‹ã¨ã€å†…éƒ¨ã®`UnitOfAttribute`ã‚’ç”Ÿæˆã—ã¾ã™ã€‚

 ```csharp
 namespace UnitGenerator